salkin-mada/Convenience/README.md

 start crawling immedeately from given path into its tree

-Both creates a dict of `Buffer`'s loaded with the audio files from the folders of audio files at the given path.
+Both creates a dict of `Buffer`'s loaded with the audio files from the folders found in the given directory tree (path).

 Each folder's contents are accessible as an array of buffers at a dict key based on the folder name formatted into a usable key (name/group id).

 `Convenience.p(\name)`

-create and start a convenient sequencer with a name
+create and start a convenient sequencer, giving it a name is the minimum requirement

 `Convenience.get(folder, index)`

 Returns the `Buffer` of file at index in chosen folder - if queried index is to high it will wrap around the size of files in the chosen folder until it finds an existing index, no need to worry about asking or a file number which is not there.

-`ZzzZzZzzzZz` can be used as a "left-hander" instead of the "two-hander" Convenience.
+`ZzzZzZzzzZz` can be used as a "left-hander" instead of the "two-hander" Convenience. :)

 ## Example